 As a teacher, Mr. Kozak has been on the faculty of the Eastern Music Festival in Greensboro NC, the University of Alabama at Birmingham and the University of Montevallo.
 He is presently a faculty member of Samford University and The Alabama School of Fine Arts.
 Additionally, he serves as the Director of the Chamber Choir at St. Peter the Apostle Church in Hoover.

-Apart from musical activities, Kevin Kozak is an avid woodworker, and he and his wife Sophie the proud parents of two grown sons, and one wonderful little grandson.
+Apart from musical activities, Kevin Kozak is an avid woodworker, and he and his wife Sophie the proud parents of two grown sons, and the grandparents of two wonderful grandchildren.